Apollo013/DotNet_DesignPatterns_StructuralPatterns/README.md

 ---

+### Composite Pattern
+The Composite pattern deals with putting individual objects together to form a whole.
+In mathematics the relationship between the objects and the composite object they build can be described by a part-whole hierarchy.
+The ingredient objects are the parts and the composite is the whole.

+---

 ### Facade Pattern
 Provide a unified interface to a set of interfaces in a subsystem.
 Façade defines a higher-level interface that makes the subsystem easier to use.